TikToker Chris Olsen Celebrates 5 Years of Sobriety - E! Online

 Continuing, he also noted he stayed sober through his "bad break up" earlier this year—he and fellow TikToker Ian Paget confirmed their split to E!
 News in January—and added that he went to both the 2022 Oscars and Cannes Film Festival, where, as he recalled, "Austin Butler put his arm around me *super important*."

 In fact, Chris said he's made videos "with people I've been fans of my WHOLE life."
-And he's excited about the future, including starting his own coffee brand, which would bring his videos bringing coffee to stars full circle.
+And he's excited about the future, including starting his own coffee brand, which would bring his videos of him bringing coffee to stars full circle.

 At the end of his video, Chris sent a message to anyone on their own sobriety journey.
 "None of this would have happened if I didn't have an intervention 5 years ago today," he wrote.
 "So if you're looking for a sign to make a change if I could do it, so can you!!!
 I love you."